telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/custom-editor-outside-the-grid.md

 ---
 title: Show Custom Editor Using the Selected Item outside the Grid
-page_title: Show Custom Editor Using the Selected Item outside the Grid | Kendo UI Grid Widget
+page_title: Show Custom Editor Using the Selected Item outside the Grid | Kendo UI Grid
 description: "Learn how to show a custom editor, which uses the currently selected item, outside the Kendo UI Grid widget."
 slug: howto_use_show_custom_editor_selected_item_outside_grid
 ---